Omegaxis213/zooming-out-gifs/README.md

 2 (0,0) 4

 This will put the 3rd gif (gif1-3.gif) on the first layer in the 3rd gif from the left and uppermost layer.
 Then it will place the 2nd gif (gif3-2.gif) on the third layer in the 5th gif from the left and 10th gif from the top.
 Finally, it will place the 4th gif (gif2-4.gif) on the second layer in the topleft corner.

+To make a layer zoom in instead of zooming out, go into gifZoomType.txt and add which layer you want to zoom in/out.
+Default is zoom out for all layers.

+Eg.

+1 in
+2 out
+3 in

+This will make the first layer zoom in, the second layer zoom out, and then the third layer will zoom back in.

 An example has been put in the gifs folder to look at.